roverslim/liquid-static-analysis-workshop/exercises/1/README.md

 Write a tokenizer that takes in strings as input and returns their Liquid representation as tokens.

+For your conveniance, the following examples below have been included in respective input and output files.

+You should verify that your process should transform example1.liquid into example1_output.json as an example.

 ### Ex.1  An opening tag for a comment block
 Input:
 ```liquid